abinit/abinit/doc/tutorial/wannier90.md

 {% dialog tests/tutoplugs/Input/tw90_1.in %}

 The input file should look familiar to you.
-It is indeed the silicon case.
+It is indeed the primitive cell of silicon.
 It has two data sets: first a SCF calculation and then a NSCF calculation which will call the Wannier90 library.
 The only new input variable is [[prtwant]] which has to be set to 2 in order to use the Wannier90 utility.